learn-co-curriculum/for-veterans/README.md

 couples’ support, managing stress & life changes, surviving the loss of a loved one, improving esteem and confidence and referrals to local financial or legal resources.
 These benefits and services are available to you throughout your student journey, from acceptance into the school until you complete and/or exit career services or you withdraw from the school.

 In addition to contacting the service via telephone, you can also access information and support via texting, emailing and online chat.
-The [Resources For Your Life website](global.resourcesforyourlife.com) contains additional information about how to contact the service.  **The loggin code is: flatiron**

 **Resources for Veterans**